microsoft/TypeScript-Handbook/pages/Classes.md

 }

 let howard = new Employee("Howard", "Sales");
-let john = new Person("John"); // Error: 'Person' is protected and only accessible within it's class.
+let john = new Person("John"); // Error: The 'Person' constructor is protected
 ```

 ## Parameter properties

-In our last example, we had to declare a private member `name` and a constructor parameter `theName`, and we then immediately set `name` to `theName`.
+In our last example, we had to declare a protected member `name` and a constructor parameter `theName` in the `Person` class, and we then immediately set `name` to `theName`.
 This turns out to be a very common practice.
 *Parameter properties* let you create and initialize a member in one place.
 Here's a further revision of the previous `Animal` class using a parameter property: